^

 • Incontinence of urine and feces.

-• Violation of reflexes: increasing muscular rigidity, weakened swallowing reflex.
+• Impaired reflexes: increasing muscle rigidity, weakened swallowing reflex.

-The patient ceases to recognize others and even the closest people, and therefore needs round-the-clock monitoring and care.
-To do this, inpatient treatment is recommended.
-The advantage of the hospital is that the patient is under medical supervision 24 hours a day.
-With regard to life expectancy, with severe forms of dementia, it is 1-2 years.
-If the patient stops moving independently, then the forecast is less than a month.
+The patient stops recognizing people around him and even the closest people, so he needs round-the-clock monitoring and care.
+Inpatient treatment is recommended for this.
+The advantage of inpatient treatment is that the patient is under medical supervision 24 hours a day.
+As for life expectancy, in severe forms of dementia it is 1-2 years.
+If the patient stops moving independently, the prognosis is less than a month.

 You are reporting a typo in the following text: